Efficient Parallel Algorithms for Hypergraph Matching: Experimental Evaluation

 \paragraph{Instances.} The set of hypergraphs was collated from a set of instances created by Gottesbüren~et~al.~\cite{gottesburen2023}.
 Specifically, we use 90 of 94 instances from the large-sized \textsf{$L_{HG}$} set.
 These originate from the \emph{SAT competition 2014}~\cite{sat2014}, more general matrices from the \emph{SuiteSparse collection}~\cite{davis2011}, and the \emph{DAC challenge}~\cite{viswanathan2012}.
 Four instances were too big to fit onto the RTX 4090 memory.
 For weighted experiments, we assign random weights between 1 and 100 to the hyperedges.
 We add the weighted wiki instance from Reinstädtler~et~al.~\cite{reinstadtler2025wiki}.
 A set of~42 graphs was obtained from \emph{10th DIMACS Challenge}~\cite{DBLP:conf/dimacs/2012}.
 This collection includes \emph{Delaunay instances}~\cite{DBLP:conf/ipps/HoltgreweSS10}, generated by randomly selecting $n = 2^{x}$ points in the unit square and computing their Delaunay triangulation.
 In addition, \emph{random geometric graphs} from the same source are considered, having $n = 2^{x}$ nodes and $\alpha n$ edges with $\alpha \in \{4, 16, 64\}$.
 The benchmark set further compromises real-world graphs such as street networks and \emph{co-author and citation networks}~\cite{DBLP:conf/alenex/GeisbergerSS08}, which represent social networks.
 Finally, graphs from the \emph{Florida Sparse Matrix Collection}~\cite{davis2011}~are included. \paragraph{Compared Algorithms.} We implemented the algorithms in CREW and CRCW fashion in CUDA and Kokkos.
 They add random noise, sampled uniformly from the interval~$[0,100]$, to the edges between each round.
 In this section, we compare our CRCW implementations \competitorOUR using an XORWOW generator~\cite{Marsaglia_XORWOW} and the Kokkos implementations \competitorOURKokkosGPU using GPU, one core~(\competitorOURKokkosOneC) and 16 cores (\competitorOURKokkosSixteenC).
 On the Kokkos plattform we use a XORSHIFT random generator~\cite{vigna2016experimentalexplorationmarsagliasxorshift}.
 The random number generator can be switched to a simpler Park-Miller~\cite{DBLP:journals/cacm/ParkM88} or any other~generator.

 We compare with the parallel \competitorBIRN algorithm for graphs by Birn et al.~\cite{birn2013efficient}, which is implemented with MPI and kindly provided by the authors.
+As additional CPU implementation we test against ~\competitorGBBS~\cite{dhulipala2021theoretically}.
 Moreover, we compare it with \competitorSUMAC by Mandulak~et~al.~\cite{mandulak2024efficient} which can run on multiple GPUs.
 We configured it to run on a single GPU and measured only the raw computation time, excluding initialization costs.
 For experiments on hypergraphs, a single-core CPU \competitorGreedy implementation and a streaming \competitorStreaming by Reinstädtler~et~al.~\cite{reinstadtler2025semi} is used as a baseline.
 The streaming approach has a approximation guarantee of $1/(d+\varepsilon)$, we set $\varepsilon=0$ to match the greedy bound.
 It has a better running time than \competitorGreedy.

 All GPU implementations were compiled with nvcc and CUDA 12.8.
 For the experiments with \competitorBIRN we used OpenMPI 5.0.7 with gcc 13.0.3.